 Founders: Deepinder Goyal and Pankaj Chaddah

 Zomato is a Gurgaon-based online and mobile app platform for restaurant discovery, ordering, pick-up, and table booking.
 Zomato was founded by Deepinder Goyal and Pankaj Chaddah in 2008.
 It is an Indian restaurant- search and discovery service that lets you search from over a million restaurants across the globe and currently operates in 24 countries.
 The app and website also provide information and reviews of restaurants while allowing users to upload images of the menu items they order as well as the outlet’s pictures.

 Zomato also launched a white-label platform where restaurants can create their own apps with customized features and integrate with Zomato's 'order and analytical' support.
+It also did surprisingly well during the pandemic.
 The startup has raised a funding of about $673 million from investors such as Glade Brook Capital, Ant Financial, and VY Capital among others.

 |Total Funding||$673 Mn|

 |Investors||Sequoia Capital, Temasek Holdings, Glade Brook Capital Partners, Shunwei Capital, Vy Capital, Info Edge, Delivery Hero, Neeraj Arora, Ant Financial, Alipay Singapore, Saturn Shine|

 Founders: Sriharsha Majety, Nandan Reddy, and Rahul Jaimini

 Founded in: 2014